mechnotech/jupyter_docker/README.md

 Clone the repository and go to the project folder:

-`git clone https://github.com/mechnotech/jupiter_docker && cd jupiter_docker`
+`git clone https://github.com/mechnotech/jupyter_docker && cd jupyter_docker`

 Start building a container with Jupyter notebooks: